almende/vis/README.md

 The source code of vis.js consists of commonjs modules, which makes it possible to create custom bundles using tools like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/).
 This can be bundling just one visualization like the Timeline, or bundling vis.js as part of your own browserified web application.

-*Note that hammer.js version 1 is required (v1.0.6-v1.1.3), version 2 is not yet supported.*
+*Note that hammer.js version 2 is required as of v4.*

 #### Prerequisites